MIDS-scaling-up/v2/week12/hw/dataset.md

 5. Feel free to suggest improvements and go after other data sets as needed (e.g. if your class project requires them)

+### To Turn In
+1. How much disk space is used after step 4?
+2. Did you parallelize the crawlers in step 4?
+If so, how?
+3. Describe the steps to de-duplicate the web pages you crawled.
+4. Submit the list of files you that your LazyNLP spiders crawled (ls -la).

 Credit / No-credit only.

-Please do not destroy the GPFS cluster as we will use it in class for labs.
-Submit the list of files you that your LazyNLP spiders crawled (ls -la).
+#Please do not destroy the GPFS cluster as we will use it in class for labs.